-WSDOT's loan program is funded through an adopted 2019 capital budget (SHB 1102, Section 4005) and 2021 capital budget (SHB 1080, Section 4004) that provided a \$10 million appropriation to be deposited into a new revolving loan account.
+WSDOT's loan program is funded through an adopted 2019 capital budget (SHB 1102, Section 4005), 2021 capital budget (SHB 1080, Section 4004), and 2023 capital budget (ESSB 5200, Section 4007) that provided a \$15 million appropriations to be deposited into the public use general aviation airport loan revolving account.
 Funds in the Account may only be used to fund authorized loans as approved by the Board, and repayment of the loans must be paid into the Account.
 A revolving loan fund is meant to be a self-replenishing pool of funds, using interest and principal payments on old loans to issue new loans.